Sara Phelan SC

 From an extra-curricular perspective, Sara is a dog-lover, keen swimmer, fledgling white water kayaker, and self-professed foodie, in addition to being an avid reader and lover of music, theatre and all things travel-related!

-The nature of Sara’s practice (particularly in personal injury & family law) is such that most cases settle and are thus not reported and most of her criminal practice is circuit-based and again reported judgments are not available.
+The nature of Sara’s practice (particularly in personal injury, medical negligence & family law) is such that most cases settle and are thus not reported.

 However, a selection of cases, indicative of Sara’s various practice areas since taking silk in 2013, are listed below and the judgments referred to may be accessed by clicking on the case name.